 On a scale of increasing firmness from 1 to 10, the Leesa falls between a 6 and a 7, which is perfect for most people.

 The Casper comfort level rates a slightly firmer 7 out of 10.

 Comparing the two, the Casper does feel slightly firmer, especially if you are on the light side.

-Casper's use of zoned foam in their third support layer makes this the slightly better choice for side-sleepers.
+Casper's use of zoned foam in their second support layer makes this the slightly better choice for side-sleepers.

 Sleeping Experience: Leesa vs Casper